Generalised double-logarithmic equation in QCD

-One can see that the terms in the right hand side of eq.~(\ref{GDLEqQCDL3SP}), which have a poles in $\omega$, are proportional to $\z2$ and $(\CA-2\CF)$ colour structure, that is they are suppressed by the subcolour factor $(\CA-2\CF)=1/N_c$ for $SU(N_c)$.
-If we assume, that the modification of the original double-logarithmic equation~(\ref{DLKL}) will contains pole terms, which are proportional only $\z2$ or $(\CA-2\CF)$, we will know the resummation of the logarithm in all order of perturbative theory in the form of the following solution:
+One can see that the terms on the right-hand side of Eq.~(\ref{GDLEqQCDL3SP}), which has poles in $\omega$, are proportional to $\z2$ and $(\CA-2\CF)$ colour structure.
+Therefore they are suppressed by the subcolour factor $(\CA-2\CF)=1/N_c$ for $SU(N_c)$.
+If we assume, that the modification of the original double-logarithmic equation~(\ref{DLKL}) will contain pole terms, which are proportional only to $\z2$ or $(\CA-2\CF)$, we will obtain the resummation of the logarithm in all orders of perturbation theory in the form of the following solution: